smartcontractcodes/espresso-sequencer/contracts/script/README.md

 # Deploying Upgradeable Smart Contracts

-Upgradeable smart contracts are deployed with Openzeppelin Defender to enable a deployment strategy that is more secure and also uses a multi-sig Safe wallet.
+Upgradeable smart contracts are deployed with OpenZeppelin Defender to enable a deployment strategy that is more secure and also uses a multi-sig Safe wallet.
 When deploying using openzeppelin the `defender` profile in the `foundry.toml` file is used.